contextgeneric/cgp-patterns/content/field-accessors.md

 ## Traits with Multiple Getter Methods

-When creating providers like `ReadMessageFromApi`, which often need to use both `HasApiBaseUrl` and `HasAuthToken`, an alternative design would be to combine these two traits into a single one, containing both accessor methods:
+As you build providers that need access to various pieces of data – like a `ReadMessageFromApi` provider that requires both an `api_base_url` and an `auth_token` – you might initially consider grouping these accessors into a single trait.

+Here's an example of how you *could* define a trait with multiple getter methods for API client fields:

 ```rust
 # extern crate cgp;